Pavloffff/Pavloffff/README.md

 ---

 ### About Me :
+Pythhon & Go backend developer, Kaspersky

-Student of the Moscow Aviation Institute, department 806.
+Bachelor of the Moscow Aviation Institute

-Currently work as python developer.
+Linux enjoyer

 ---